sourcegraph/about/handbook/ops/bizops/amplitude.md

 ### A/B testing in Amplitude

-Each A/B test has a user characteristic where the A/B test is true or false (true = they saw the variant, false = they saw the original).
+Each A/B test has a user property where the A/B test is true or false (true = they saw the variant, false = they saw the original).
 See the page on [A/B testing](ab-testing.md) for more information about experimentation at Sourcegraph.